kcarlton55/bomcheck/docs/README.txt

+To download bomcheck.cfg from the github site, right click on "bomcheck.cfg" and pick "Save link as...".

-bomcheck.cfg is a file you can use to make configuration adjustments to to suit your needs.
-Let the bomcheck program know where the file is located by setting the location in bomcheck, or if you're using bomcheckgui, set the location there.
+bomcheck.cfg is a file you can alter to to suit your needs.
+Let the bomcheck program know where the altered file is located via the command line, or if you're using bomcheckgui, set the location in the settings menu.

 bomcheck.cfg can be edited with a text editor program like notepad or wordpad.
 Wordpad is preferrered because it tends to handle end-of-line characters